-Yet, Madredeus was only one of the many stops of an incredible 30-year journey that has seen Rodrigo Leão invite internationally acclaimed singers such as Portishead’s Beth Gibbons, The Divine Comedy’s Neil Hannon or Tindersticks’ Stuart Staples to sing on his albums and live shows; perform with Ryuichi Sakamoto or Ludovico Einaudi with whom he toured in a joint project in Portugal, Spain and Italy.
+Yet, Madredeus was only one of the many stops of an incredible 30-year journey that has seen Rodrigo Leão invite internationally acclaimed singers such as Portishead’s Beth Gibbons, The Divine Comedy’s Neil Hannon or Tindersticks’ Stuart Staples to sing on his albums and live shows; and perform with Ryuichi Sakamoto or Ludovico Einaudi, with whom he toured in Portugal, Spain and Italy.

-In 2015, the prestigious classical label Deutsche Grammophon released “O Retiro”, an orchestral project the Portuguese composer had looked forward to for a long time: a collaboration with Lisbon’s acclaimed Gulbenkian Orchestra and Choir, a thoughtful, reflective, contemplative work.
+In 2015, the prestigious classical label Deutsche Grammophon released “O Retiro”, a collaboration with Lisbon’s acclaimed Gulbenkian Orchestra and Choir.
 Rodrigo followed it by recording a whole album of songs with the New York-based singer-songwriter Scott Matthew.
 2016’s “Life Is Long” followed after the two men recorded together a couple of songs and they realised their sensibilities matched perfectly.
-“Life Is Long” has been acclaimed by the press and the public and has been performed live throughout the world during 2017.

 For 2018, to celebrate the 25th anniversary of his solo career, Rodrigo showed off the amazing versatility of his work, with the release of “O Aniversário”, a double-CD retrospective of his greatest hits and favourite compositions, and the reissue of “Os Portugueses”, the soundtrack he wrote for the Portuguese TV documentary series Portugal – A Social Portait.

 At the same time, Rodrigo toured with a smaller band and started testing the material for his next studio project.
 This is “O Método”, his new album of all-original material being released worldwide by BMG February 21, 2020.